fioprotocol/fiosdk_kotlin/README.md

 #Documentation

-To create the documentation, open a terminal and run ./gradlew dokka
+To create the documentation, open a terminal in the root of the project and run ./gradlew dokka

 The documentation files will be located in the "documentation" folder in the root of the project.